kevlar700/option_type/README.md

     (Output_Available => True,
      Output => Readings);
   Sensor_Result := Status.OK;

   --  or
   Sensor_Output :=
     (Output_Available -> False);
   Sensor_Result := Status.Temporary_Failure;

   --  or
   Sensor_Result := Status.Temporary_Failure;

-  --  You can also replace it multiple times if it makes sense to so --  so long as the entire record is set (below) or replaced by a --  record copy (not shown)
+  --  or you can also replace it multiple times if it makes sense to --  so long as the entire record is set (below) or replaced by a --  record copy (not shown)
   Sensor_Output :=